 4. Enable QUIC

 In most cases, what’s fast isn’t secure and vice versa.
 Even the very best of Chrome VPNs slow things down a little.
-But Google has been working on a new protocol that combines elements of TCP and UDP and is both faster and more secure.
+But Google has been working on a new protocol that combines elements of TCP and UDP that’s both faster and more secure.
 QUIC works by reducing the number of connection requests required to establish a secure connection with the server.

 5. Override software rendering list

-Lets you force the use of GPU acceleration even where it’s unsupported, overriding the default software rendering—handy if you want to test your app or website with GPU acceleration.
+Lets you force the use of GPU acceleration even where it’s unsupported, overriding the default software rendering.
+Handy if you want to test your app or website with GPU acceleration.

 6. Lazy image loading

-Many sites are coded this way, but for those that aren’t, there’s now no need to wait until the site’s development team gets around to it.
+Many sites are coded this way.
+But for those that aren’t, there’s now no need to wait until the site’s development team gets around to it.
 And developers can easily test how a site would perform if it was coded that way.